rohmanngmbh/action-checkout-repo/README.md

 It's based on [Base Checkout Action](https://github.com/actions/checkout) and [Cached LFS Checkout Action](https://github.com/nschloe/action-cached-lfs-checkout).

+We added a special reference handling called "alt_ref".
+This feature we need in case of a multi-repo build chain in case of mirror branches.
+If the feature branch does not exist in your repository, the alternative reference 'alt_ref' will be taken.
+To handle the reference stuff we are using [PyGithub](https://github.com/PyGithub/PyGithub).

+Check this out on [Github Marketplace](https://github.com/marketplace/actions/checkout-repo).

+## Options

 This action supports:
 - checkout to a special folder / path
 - submodules